-When we talk about Lakeland motorcycle accidents, we generally focus on single rider accidents.
+When we talk about Florida motorcycle accidents, we generally focus on single rider accidents.
 But what about motorcycle accidents that involve an operator and a passenger?

 Types of Motorcycle Accidents